-- Be alert at all times to guard against a possible kickback reaction.
-Always be aware of the position of your guide bar's nose. - Different models of saw chain are available for most cutting tasks.
-Use the saw chain, suitable for your type of cutting, with the lowest kickback potential.
+- 1. Be alert at all times to guard against a possible kickback reaction.
+Always be aware of the position of your guide bar's nose. - 2.
+Different models of saw chain are available for most cutting tasks.
+Use the saw chain, suitable for your type Potential kickback situation of cutting, with the lowest kickback potential.